SixLabors/docs/articles/imagesharp/resize.md

 ### Advanced Resizing

 In addition to basic resizing operations ImageSharp also offers more advanced features.

-TODO: Add advanced description and code examples.
+Check out the @"SixLabors.ImageSharp.Processing.ResizeOptions" class for details.